 A minimum undergraduate GPA of 3.0 is generally required for admission.
 Students with GPA’s below the minimum requirement will also be evaluated, but should consider first applying for individual courses or a certificate program.

 The minimum undergraduate percentage required for admission is approximately 70% or first class with distinction from a recognized foreign school.
-The required percentage may vary based on the quality of school and the department you are applying for.
+The required percentage may vary based on the quality of school and the department to which you are applying.

 GRE scores are required for all applicants with foreign undergraduate universities and all Ph.D. candidates.
 GRE scores are not required for Master’s degree or certificate program applicants with an ABET accredited U.S. undergraduate university.
 In some cases, a GRE score may be requested to supplement the required application materials for borderline applications and students requesting departmental financial aid.

 The minimum GRE score required for students with a foreign undergraduate university is a total of 1200 (1300 for Electrical & Computer), when adding the Verbal and Quantitative sections.
 This requirement may vary by department, with excellence in other application factors allowing for some variation.